gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ## What makes it emoji?

 I was chatting to my friend [Louie Mantia](https://lmnt.me/blog/), who has designed many emoji in his career, discussing the earlier emoji I had found in my 1994 device.
-Louie asked me to confirm that I could type emoji inline with text, giving me the example `W😲W`, which was his criteria for the symbols to qualify emoji.
+Louie asked me to confirm that I could type emoji inline with text, giving me the example `W😲W`, which was his criteria for the symbols to qualify as emoji.
 If I couldn't do that, he suggested we could only consider the symbols as icons.

 ![PNG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pi-4000-emoji-wow.jpg "Passing the Emoji test on the Sharp PI-4000")
 {:.tofigure}